 The convenience of modern travel makes access to the Alps fairly straightforward.
 The trails surrounding the Monte Rosa massif still serve as the most direct path of travel between the remote valleys you’ll visit here.
 Trading may be done a little differently now, but these paths are still well-used.
 For hundreds of years, they have held up extremely well and are still traveled much like they were back then: on foot.

 Are you looking to explore this route?
-Check out our Guided Tour de Monte Rosa.
+Check out our Private Guided Tour of Monte Rosa.